debrisapron/um-sequencer/README.md

 Changes the tempo of the sequence during playback.
 Note that this method has no effect if called while the sequencer is stopped.

+### sequencer.isPlaying()

+Returns a boolean indicating whether or not the sequencer is playing.

 ### sequencer.stop()

 Stops playback of the sequence.